 For UK shoppers, several brands have introduced their own 'Dubai-style' chocolate bars.
 Due to high demand, some retailers have implemented purchase limits.

-• Lindt 145g Dubai-style chocolate bar, made with pistachio paste and crunchy kadayif, costs around £10 and is currently available at Ocado.
+• Lindt is selling Dubai-style chocolate bundles, made with pistachio paste and crunchy kadayif for £15.
+One bar costs around £10 and is currently available at Ocado.

 • John Lewis sells a 190g Dubai-style bar from Danny’s Chocolates for £12, both in-store and online.